-We increased our rates, downsized our program, and fight to stay open. - Director/Administrator Federal Investments Support Access to Child Care and Early Learning and Increase the Well-Being of Children, Families, and Educators in Our State 3,400 Number of children receiving child care assistance per month, on average (1) Percentage of eligible children receiving child care assistance per month, on average (2) 7,615Number of child care programs relying on CACFP to feed children while they attend early learning programs (3) 4,479 Number of children accessing special education services through IDEA Preschool Special Education (part B 619) (4) and Early Intervention (part C) (5)
+We increased our rates, downsized our program, and fight to stay open. - Director/Administrator Federal Investments Support Access to Child Care and Early Learning and Increase the Well-Being of Children, Families, and Educators in Our State 3,400 Number of children receiving child care assistance per month, on average (1) Percentage of eligible children receiving child care assistance per month, on average (2) 7,615Average number of children accessing CACFP for nutrition while they attend early learning programs (3) 4,479 Number of children accessing special education services through IDEA Preschool Special Education (part B 619) (4) and Early Intervention (part C) (5)

 Currently receiving a Preschool Development Grant to improve our ECE system (6) Programs including CCDBG, Head Start, IDEA, CCAMPIS, CACFP, CHIP, TANF, SNAP, MIECHV, and Medicaid, as well as tax credits such as the Child Care and Dependent Tax Credit and the Child Tax Credit, provide critical investments to support the well-being of young children, their families, and the early childhood educators who support them.
-National Association for the Education of Young Children (NAEYC) naeyc.org \mid \mathbf{f} @naeyc
+National Association for the Education of Young Children (NAEYC) naeyc.org | f @naeyc